An appraisal is a thought process that concludes an opinion of value.

-The appraiser will typically use a few "approaches," typically three, to conclude the estimation of value.
+The real estate appraiser will typically use a several "approaches," typically three, to conclude the estimation of value.

-Another of the methods is the Sales Comparison Approach - which concerns finding a comparison to other similar nearby properties which have recently sold.
+Another of the processes is the Sales Comparison Approach - which concerns finding a comparison to other similar properties within a close proximity which have recently sold.

-The Sales Comparison Approach is normally the most definitive and best indicator of cost for a residential property.
+The Sales Comparison Approach is commonly the most accurate and clearest indicator of cost for a residence.

-One of the least common approaches in appraising houses is the Income Approach, which is mainly used to determine the value of a property based on what an investor would pay based on the capital produced by the property.
+One of the least common approaches in appraising residential properties is the Income Approach, which is generally used to find the value of a property based on what an investor would pay based on the capital produced by the property.

-Appraisers will provide a report that displays their investigation of the house.
+Appraisers will compose a report that presents their analysis of the house.

-There are a lot of reasons to purchase an appraisal from Mike Noble Appraisals with the usual reason being real estate and mortgage transactions.
+There are many reasons to obtain an appraisal from Mike Noble Appraisals with the usual reason being real estate and mortgage transactions.

 To fight high property taxes.

-For the most part, a home inspection report will evaluate the amenities and the necessities of the property: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Commonly, a home inspection report will discuss the amenities and the necessities of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.